Alerts currently in effect for Gwinnett:

 In order to better protect the residents within the Sugar Hill Community, the City of Sugar Hill has contracted with Sirens for Cities to install outdoor emergency weather warning sirens.

 The City of Sugar Hill’s outdoor warning siren system consists of seven (7) sirens placed strategically throughout the city as a warning device to alert citizens outdoors of imminent severe weather.
-The City of Sugar Hill's Outdoor Severe Weather Warning Sirens are activated automatically when the National Weather Service issues alerts for severe weather in the Sugar Hill area.
+The City of Sugar Hill's Outdoor Severe Weather Warning Sirens are activated automatically when the National Weather Service issues a Tornado Warning in the Sugar Hill area.
+(Tornado Watch does not activate the sirens)

 When residents hear the sirens, they are urged to seek shelter and turn on a radio or TV for emergency information.
 When the sirens are sounding for severe weather, the radio or TV announcements will provide you with information regarding the type of storm and appropriate safety actions.